janvdbroek/Generalized-Linear-Models/Answer-logreg2.md

     ## height        0.0303029  0.1606951

-The probability that this interval contains the population value of the parameter is 0.95 or The interval contain plausible values for the log odds ratio in the population in the sense that thos values would lead to the conclusion do not reject when tested in a null-hypothesis.
+The probability that this interval contains the population value of the parameter is 0.95 or the interval contain plausible values for the log odds ratio in the population in the sense that those values would lead to the conclusion do not reject when tested in a null-hypothesis.

 # Exercise 4